jeffreykegler/hoonlint/misc/whitespace.md

 column.

-COLSIG again is 0-running, so that its runsteps should be aligned one stop after the anchor column.
+COLSIG again is 0-running, so that its runsteps should be aligned one stop after the anchor column, which is two stops after the TISFAS column.
 By the same logic, the TISTIS should be aligned at the anchor column.
+(One stop after the TISFAS.)
 This is what we see in the example.
 The last three lines of the example are the last runechild of the TISFAS.